Professor Alison Jones

 - Monthly academic writing workshops for postgraduate students and staff in Te Puna Wānanga.
 Email email@example.com for current timetable.

-- I offer lectures in a range of Faculty courses on: 'The first school in New Zealand'; 'The period before the Treaty'.
+- I offer lectures at the University of Auckland in a range of courses on 'The first school in New Zealand' and 'The period before the Treaty'.